Spanish Armada in Ireland: Ulster

 On 25 September, the ships La Lavia, La Juliana and the Santa Maria de Vison became shipwrecked at Streedagh Strand in County Sligo.
 Tyrone himself assisted three sick officers and many commoners, including ordinary seaman Pedro Blanco of La Juliana, who was kept on as his footman and manservant throughout the whole of the Nine Years' War.
 Tyrone also helped stranded nobleman Don Antonio Manrique escape Ulster.
 Ultimately about a dozen Spaniards remained in Ireland, as despite their desire to return home, Philip II of Spain believed they would be of better use as emissaries for Tyrone.
 It seems Tyrone never recruited these Spaniards as soldiers.
 His decision may have been affected by the hostility the English had towards Lord Brian O'Rourke for recruiting Spaniards into his military.

 Three further ships — unidentified — were wrecked on the Donegal coast, one at Mullaghderg, one at Rinn a' Chaislean.
 The third was found in 2010 at Burtonport.
-On 25 September, the ships La Lavia, La Juliana and the Santa Maria de Vison became shipwrecked at Streedagh Strand in County Sligo.
-Tyrone himself assisted three sick officers and many commoners, including ordinary seaman Pedro Blanco.
-Tyrone also helped stranded nobleman Don Antonio Manrique escape Ulster.

 Antrim: The greatest loss of life was on the sinking of the galleass La Girona.
 She had docked for repairs to her rudder at Killybegs, where 800 survivors from two other Armada shipwrecks were taken aboard - from La Rata Santa Maria Encoronada and Duquesa Santa Ana, which went aground at Loughros Mor Bay, Donegal.
 La Girona set sail for Scotland, but on 26 October her rudder broke and she was wrecked off Lacada Point, County Antrim.
 Of the estimated 1300 people on board, only nine survived.